-You are cordially invited to the Annual Meeting of Stockholders (the "Annual Meeting") of Mustang Bio, Inc. ("Mustang" or the "Company"), to be held virtually at 3:00 p.m. local time, on June 17, 2021.
-The meeting can be accessed by visiting www.virtualshareholdermeeting.com/MBIO2021, where you will be able to listen to the meeting live, submit questions and vote online.
-At the meeting, the stockholders will be asked to (i) elect six directors for a term of one year, (ii) ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2021, (iii) consider a shareholder proposal on an amendment to the Company's articles/bylaws to require majority vote in director elections, (iv) vote on an amendment to the amended and restated certificate of incorporation to increase authorized shares of common stock by 25,000,000 shares from 125,000,000 to 150,000,000, (v) vote on an amendment to the Company's 2016 incentive plan to increase the number of shares issuable by 3,000,000 shares, and (vi) vote on an amendment to the Company's 2019 Employee Stock Purchase Plan to increase the number of shares issuable by 600,000 shares.
+You are cordially invited to the Annual Meeting of Stockholders (the "Annual Meeting") of Mustang Bio, Inc. ("Mustang" or the "Company"), to be held virtually at 1:00 p.m. local time, on June 21, 2022.
+The Annual Meeting can be accessed by visiting www.virtualshareholdermeeting.com/MBIO2022, where you will be able to listen to the meeting live, submit questions and vote online.
+At the Annual Meeting, the stockholders will be asked to (i) elect six directors for a term of one year, (ii) ratify the appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2022, (iii) approve an amendment to the Company's Amended and Restated Certificate of Incorporation to Increase Authorized Shares of Common Stock by 50,000,000 shares from 150,000,000 to 200,000,000, and (iv) approve an amendment to the Company's 2016 Incentive Plan to increase the number of shares issuable by 3,000,000 shares.

-In accordance with the rules and regulations of the Securities and Exchange Commission, we are furnishing our proxy statement and annual report to stockholders for the year ended December 31, 2020 on the Internet.
-You may have already received our "Important Notice Regarding the Availability of Proxy Materials," which was mailed on or about May 4, 2021.
+In accordance with the rules and regulations of the Securities and Exchange Commission, we are furnishing our proxy statement and annual report to stockholders for the year ended December 31, 2021 on the Internet.
+You may have already received our "Important Notice Regarding the Availability of Proxy Materials," which was mailed on or about April [], 2022.
 That notice described how you can obtain our proxy statement and annual report.
 You can also receive paper copies of our proxy statement and annual report upon request.